-AICL has a capital management policy and a medium term capital management plan which require management to maintain sufficient own funds which will provide a specified margin above the minimum amount of capital required by Solvency II for AICL to continue as underwrite business, the Solvency Capital Requirement (SCR), at all times.
-The projections are reviewed at least annually as part of the ORSA process and ensure that appropriate funds are available for the duration of the 5 year planning period.
+AICL has a capital management policy and a medium term capital management plan which require management to maintain sufficient own funds to provide a specified margin (above the minimum amount of capital required by Solvency II) for AICL to continue as underwrite business, the SCR, at all times.
+The projections are reviewed at least annually as part of the Own Risk and Solvency Assessment (ORSA) process and ensure that appropriate funds are available for the duration of the 5 year planning period.